Woodlands Business Bankruptcy

 A majority of small businesses fail within the first 5 years.
 Often, it’s due to extenuating circumstances, which can leave the owner/proprietor saddled with debt.
 If your small business is closing its doors and looking to liquidate, James R. Jones, Attorney at Law can help.
-Our experience with Chapter 7 business bankruptcy in Montgomery County, TX has given us special insight into how to help you.
+Our experience with Chapter 7 business bankruptcy in Woodlands TX has given us special insight into how to help you.

 Understanding Chapter 7 for Small Businesses